PatrickZhao1989/patrickzhao1989/README.md

-Welcome to my backyard.
-I am an Australia based solution architect and cloud consultant who is always trying to help my clients and stakeholders to solve complex problems and remove the roadblocks in their digital transformation journey.
+I am an Australia based solution architect and consultant who is always trying to help my clients and stakeholders to solve complex problems and remove the roadblocks in their digital transformation journey.

 I'm specilised in Azure, Microservice, Data and DevOps.